South Carolina law requires those wishing to sell motor vehicles in the state to obtain a license before doing so.

 Getting licensed is a fairly straightforward process but involves passing a pre-licensing course, passing a criminal background check, as well as submitting a South Carolina auto dealer bond.

-Read about the whole process and requirements below!
+Read about the whole process and requirements to get a SC dealer license below!

 Dealer licenses in South Carolina are issued by the SC Department of Motor Vehicles (DMV).
 Before you get started with the application process, you need to decide what kind of dealer license you wish to obtain.
 South Carolina has a total of 7 licenses related to the process of buying, selling, and trading motor vehicles.
 These are: